Mephiles/torntools_extension/README.md

 **Travel profits**: Show profits for items when in travel market
 **API helper**: Auto-fill API key on torn.com/api.html and set all responses to "pretty"
 **Travel Destinations**: Show a table of travel destinations with the most profitable flights on Travel Agency page
+**NPC Loot times**: Show when the next level of a NPC becomes available
+**OC finish times**: Show the date and time when an OC is ready

 **API requests**: